radoslavdodek/AI-Helper/README.md

 ### Execute custom prompt

 This feature automatically loads and runs the last custom prompt you used.
-The custom prompt includes a placeholder (`{TEXT}`) that will be filled with whatever is currently copied to your clipboard.
+The custom prompt includes a placeholder (`{CLIPBOARD}`) that will be filled with whatever is currently copied to your clipboard.

 Example custom prompt: